5 min read

 Crawl-delay: 10

-Not all bots will listen to the robots.txt, ScreamingFrog for example can be instructed to ignore robots.txt so it crawls a site as quickly as possible.
-Naturally you wouldn't want your competitor doing this to your site!
+Not all bots will follow robots.txt.
+ScreamingFrog, for example, can be instructed to ignore robots.txt and crawl a site as quickly as possible.
+You would not want a competitor doing this to your site.

 Bot Management Tools

 In addition to robots.txt, bot management tools (like those provided by Peakhour) can protect your website from abusive bots.
-Good bot management tools allow you to automatically block the majority of unwanted traffic using a combination of Threat Intelligence, Fingerprinting techniques, Reverse DNS verification, and Header Inspection.
+Good bot management tools automatically block most unwanted traffic using a combination of Threat Intelligence, Fingerprinting techniques, Reverse DNS verification, and Header Inspection.

-Advanced techniques like rate limiting and machine learning can help weed out the most sophisticated bad bots.
+Advanced techniques like rate limiting and machine learning can help identify more sophisticated bad bots.

 Search Bots and Double Crawling

 Search bots like Bingbot can sometimes blindly follow links and crawl the same page multiple times due to different URL parameters.
-This double, triple, or worse... crawling can lead to increased server load and inefficient indexing of your website's content.
-This can be especially problematic on eCommerce sites that have many ways of filtering their catalogue of products.
-We've seen Bing go haywire on a number of sites, most recently it was issuing around 50,000 requests per day to the search function of a Magento 2 store, cycling through parameters.
+This double, triple, or worse crawling can increase server load and make indexing less efficient. eCommerce sites are especially exposed because product catalogues often have several filtering paths.
+We've seen Bing go haywire on a number of sites.
+Most recently, it was issuing around 50,000 requests per day to the search function of a Magento 2 store while cycling through parameters.
 This dropped to 2-3k requests per day when fixed.
-On another store Bing was responsible for nearly half of all page requests (40k page requests) on a busy opencart store, configuring it to ignore parameters dropped this down to around 4k per day.
+On another store, Bing was responsible for nearly half of all page requests (40k page requests) on a busy OpenCart store.
+Configuring it to ignore parameters dropped this to around 4k per day.

 Configuring Search Bots to Ignore Query Parameters